mfranberg/libplinkio/README.md

 Installing this library is easy, just **configure** and **make**.
 This will also install Python bindings for the active interpeter.

+*NEWS* The python extension can now be installed by

+    pip install plinkio

 ### Installing to a standard location

     mkdir build